mzabani/codd/docs/SCHEMA-MAPPINGS.md

 -- attname	name	 	The column name
 -- attstattarget	int4	 	attstattarget controls the level of detail of statistics accumulated for this column by ANALYZE.
 A zero value indicates that no   statistics should be collected.
 A negative value says to use the system default statistics target.
 The exact meaning of positive values is data type-dependent.
 For scalar data types, attstattarget is both the target number of “most common values” to collect, and the target number of histogram bins to create.
 -- attlen	int2	 	A copy of pg_type.typlen of this column's type
--- attnum	int2	 	The number of the column.
-Ordinary columns are numbered from 1 up.
-System columns, such as ctid, have (arbitrary) negative numbers.
 -- attndims	int4	 	Number of dimensions, if the column is an array type; otherwise 0.
 (Presently, the number of dimensions of an array is not enforced, so   any nonzero value effectively means “it's an array”.)
 -- attcacheoff	int4	 	Always -1 in storage, but when loaded into a row descriptor in memory this might be updated to cache the offset of the attribute   within the row
 -- atttypmod	int4	 	atttypmod records type-specific data supplied at table creation time (for example, the maximum length of a varchar column).
 It is   passed to type-specific input functions and length coercion functions.
 The value will generally be -1 for types that do not need atttypmod.